 Setting up an account online is usually free and comes with no obligation.
 You then “set up a deal” online.
 Some companies have phone or person-to-person support for larger transfers.

 Your Thai bank may charge a fee too.
 Ideally, allow for the whole process to take about five days: one to two days to move the money from your account to the money transfer company, and then another one to three days to move the money into your Thai bank account.
+Services like Wise can be significantly faster, with most transfers arriving within 24 hours.

 If you are relocating to Thailand full-time or even part-time, it’s better to set up accounts with money transfer companies in Australia before you leave.

-Contacting your transfer provider may help you to lock in a rate, or perhaps obtain an even better exchange rate.
+Contacting your transfer provider may help you lock in a rate, or perhaps obtain an even better exchange rate.

 Online Money Transfer Companies